MdAliAhnaf/Razer-Store-Bangladesh_JSON-Database/README.md

 Tools Used:

-To develop this project, we have used the following:
+To develop this project, I have used the following:

 •  ApacheFriends XAMPP Version 7.4.27
 • Apache 2.4.52